tech2wiki/tech2wiki-website/content/tech2_using/switching_between_cards.md

 ---
 # Switching between cards

-Tech 2 contains two PCMCIA slots for memory cards, only one of them can be active.
+Tech2 contains two PCMCIA slots for memory cards, only one of them can be active.

 Current card can be switched using key combination on title screen: